ozkary/ozkary.github.io/_posts/2023/2023-12-02-ai-engineering-predicting-heart-disease-machine-learning.md

    - F1 Score: 0.58%

-- XGBoost Model (Model 2) has a relatively balanced precision and recall, indicating it's better at identifying true positives while keeping false positives in check.
+- XGBoost Model has a relatively balanced precision and recall, indicating it's better at identifying true positives while keeping false positives in check.

-- Decision Tree Model (Model 3) has the lowest recall, suggesting that it may miss some positive cases.
+- Decision Tree Model has the lowest recall, suggesting that it may miss some positive cases.

-- Logistic Regression Model (Model 0) has a good balance of precision and recall similar to the XGBoost Model.
+- Logistic Regression Model has a good balance of precision and recall similar to the XGBoost Model.

-- Random Forest Model (Model 1) has high precision but an extremely low recall, meaning it's cautious in predicting positive cases but may miss many of them.
+- Random Forest Model has high precision but an extremely low recall, meaning it's cautious in predicting positive cases but may miss many of them.

 Based on this analysis, we will choose XGBoost as our API model